Toulik-Das/Disaster-Response-Model/README.md

 ## 5. Credits and Acknowledgements

 Thanks <a href="https://www.udacity.com" target="_blank">Udacity</a> for letting me use their logo as favicon for this web app and for all the supports.
+Also thanks to <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> for providing the disaster dataset.